 1. Use Apple Cider Vinegar

-Apple Cider Vinegar, or ACV, is commonly used as a post-shampoo hair rinse due to its perceived medicinal and hair benefits.
+Apple Cider Vinegar, or ACV, is a popular ingredient in organic hair care routines.
+It is commonly used as a post-shampoo hair rinse due to its perceived medicinal and hair benefits.
 It is said to balance the scalp pH and add a natural shine to the hair.
 People also use it to maintain and preserve their hair color.

 - 1 cup of ACV